Geeksltd/GCop/Rules/GCop512.md

 ## Rule description

-`cast` and `.Value()` both compile to the exact same IL.
+A *cast expression* and `.Value` both compile to the same IL.
 Hard cast doesn't add anything in terms of readability, but it does cost in terms of maintainability.

 If you change your variable from `int?` to `byte?`, then all your casts are wrong, but if you was using `.Value`, you are free to change the variable as necessary.

 ## Example